Australian Football League reserves affiliations: Dedicated reserves competition (1919–1999)

-As a result of these, the AFL agreed to relinquish direct control of the Victorian Reserves and Under-19 competitions to the newly formed Victorian State Football League at the end of the 1991 season.
-This also saw the AFL cease to be the governing body for football in Victoria after 95 years, while the Under-19s competition (and the twelve participating AFL clubs' under-19s teams) was shut down, to be replaced by the TAC Cup featuring six new independent district-based under-18s clubs.
+As a result of these issues, the AFL agreed to relinquish direct control of the Victorian Reserves competition to the newly formed Victorian State Football League at the end of the 1991 season - this also saw the AFL cease to be the governing body for football in Victoria after 95 years - with the Under-19s competition and the twelve participating AFL clubs' Under-19s teams being shut down, to be replaced by the TAC Cup which featured six unaffiliated district-based Under-18s clubs.

 The change to the Reserves competition was mostly administrative: while it became known as (and was governed by) the VSFL, it was otherwise identical to the 1919-1991 VFL/AFL Reserves, and is considered a direct continuation.

-The VFL/AFL Reserves in 1919-1988 and the VSFL in 1993-1996 were contested by the traditional VFL clubs: at the end of 1996, Fitzroy had their AFL operations taken over by the Brisbane Bears, thus reducing the VSFL competition to eleven teams until 1999.
+The VFL/AFL Reserves in 1919-1924 were contested by affiliated junior teams, a situation somewhat similar to modern club affiliations, while the VFL/AFL Reserves in 1925-1988 and the VSFL in 1993-1996 were contested by the traditional VFL clubs.
+At the end of 1996, Fitzroy's AFL playing operations were taken over by the Brisbane Bears, thus reducing the VSFL competition to eleven teams from 1997 until it was shut down at the end of the 1999 season.

-While the Sydney Swans continued to participate after South Melbourne's relocation at the end of 1981, and Brisbane participated in 1989-1992, none of the South Australian or Western Australian clubs ever competed.
+While the Sydney Swans continued to participate after the club's relocation from South Melbourne at the end of the 1981 season, and Brisbane participated in 1989-1992, none of the South Australian or Western Australian clubs ever competed.